 Digital transformations look different for each company because every organization has different goals in mind, but a tangible goal to seek through digital transformation is the creation of a digital platform.
 While there is no shortage of digital platforms, there is still plenty of room for innovation and niche services that have audiences waiting for the day when their needs are finally met.

 Creating a digital platform for your organization will provide you with a competitive advantage over your rivals by ensuring you service your niche with the massive value proposition of not only the services, but also your platform’s community.
-A successful digital platform facilitates exchanges or goods, services, or information while also leveraging the community itself to provide enhanced value to everyone within the ecosystem.
+A successful digital platform performs two key functions:

 Embracing digital transformation by empowering your organization to challenge the status quo and experiment without fear of failure is essential for innovation that will allow you to carve out your own niche.
 Creating a powerful digital platform that provides ease of use, trustworthy transactions, and protections for users from bad actors on the platform is a delicate balancing act that has the ability to provide incredible levels of success for those who can manage it.